brandon-pereira/portfolio/src/sections/AboutMe/about-me.md

 ### Personal Insights

 On a personal note, I'm happily married to my wife Emma.
 Together, we share our home with Astro, an aptly named dog inspired by my passion for software development.
 Our feline friend, Moomies, is a cherished rescue.
-We call the vibrant city of Calgary, Alberta, our home.

 Beyond the screen, I find joy in woodwork, gaming, hiking, skiing, pedal biking, and exploring personal finance strategies.
 I believe in a holistic approach to life, where professional growth and personal interests come together seamlessly.